 Do Not Tie Your Horse to the Parking Meter

-While this may seem like an outdated law, horseback riding and livestock are common enough in Tarentum, PA, to require this regulation.
+While this may seem like an outdated law, horseback riding, and livestock are common enough in Tarentum, PA, to require this regulation.
 Whether or not you have paid the meter for a parking space, you are not permitted to hitch your horse to the meter.

 Fortunately, several horse boarding organizations in and around town allow you to pay to safely (and legally) house your equine friends.
 Keep in mind that motorists are required to give you a wide berth when traveling on the same roads.
-If a driver’s failure to drive carefully, slow down, or provide ample space while passing injured you, speak with an injury attorney about seeking compensation for your injuries.
+If a driver fails to drive carefully, slow down, or provide ample space while passing injured you, speak with an injury attorney about seeking compensation for your injuries.

 It Counts as Foot Traffic